THE STAFF

 Elaine Fernandez, Bookkeeper

-Elaine has been a bookkeeper for over 20 years, with three of those years keeping Ross Mill Farm up and running.
+Elaine has been a bookkeeper for over 25 years, with 7 of those years keeping Ross Mill Farm up and running.
 She is everybody’s favorite because she gives us our paychecks!

 When not working, Elaine enjoys gardening, taking piano lessons, and playing handbells in her church.
-Like Jen, she is an ardent bird-watcher, and is always on the lookout for that special bird visiting her birdfeeders.
-At one point, she was visited by a Blue Bunting (and if you know birds, you know that is a pretty big deal!).
+She is an ardent bird-watcher, and is always on the lookout for that special bird visiting her birdfeeders.
+At one point, she was visited by a Blue Bunting (if you know birds, you know that is a pretty big deal!).

-She has been married to her husband Lansing for 45 years.
+She has been married to her husband Lansing for almost 50 years.
 And if you happen to see Elaine walking around town but think you’re seeing double, that just means she’s hanging out with her twin sister.

 Angel Hall, Lodge Caretaker